By Logos Labs

 Feature Gaps vs Competitors

-- Progressive training modules (available in 呼吸法を集めました)
+- Progressive breathwork curriculum (available in YogiBreath)

 Key Takeaways